 Students who are considering withdrawing from Grand View University should first discuss all academic options with their advisor.
-Students interested in officially withdrawing from Grand View University must initiate the withdrawal by contacting the Director of Graduate Studies.
-Students who want to remain enrolled for a future term must indicate their intention in writing.
-The effective date of withdrawal will be calculated based on the date of contact.
+Students should then consult with the Financial Aid and Business Offices to understand the financial implications of a complete withdrawal.
+Students who then decide to officially withdraw from the University must contact the Graduate Studies Office.
+Students who wish to remain enrolled for a future term must indicate their intention in writing.

+The official withdrawal date will be determined by the date that the student begins the official withdrawal process.
+This date will be used to determine any adjustments to tuition and financial aid awards.
 Students who withdraw on or after the first day of the term and before the 60% point in time in the semester will receive a prorated refund in tuition.
 The amount of the refund is based on the percentage of the semester that has not been completed (the number of calendar days remaining in the semester divided by the number of calendar days in the semester).
 Financial aid will be refunded to the respective sources (federal, state and institutional) using the same percentage.
 Stated simply, a student who completely withdraws after completing 20% of the semester will be charged 20% of tuition charges and will retain 20% of the financial aid.
 Examples of the application of the refund policy are available upon request at the Financial Aid Office.